Hiroreco/enreco-archive/recap-data/chapter1/day4/nodes/liz-c1d4.md

 However, her triumph was short-lived.
 As part of Gonathon’s terms for the duel, he forced Nerissa to utter a heart-wrenching phrase: "I hate you."

-Elizabeth, the scarlet knight, was left heartbroken.
+Elizabeth, the Scarlet Knight, was left heartbroken.
 The sweetness of her victory dissolved into bitterness (see [Elizabeth-Nerissa: Heartbroken](#edge:liz-nerissa)).